 Linda Flynn, PhD, RN, FAAN

-Widely recognized for her extensive research into the effects on patient outcomes of system factors such as nurse staffing levels and organizational culture, Dr. Linda Flynn serves as a professor and director of the PhD program at the Rutgers School of Nursing.
+Widely recognized for her extensive research into the effects on patient outcomes of system factors such as nurse staffing levels and organizational culture, Dr. Linda Flynn serves as a professor and Senior Associate Dean of the Nursing Science division at the Rutgers School of Nursing.